Best Laptops Under $500: Powerful Performance on a Budget

 Review:

 The Lenovo IdeaPad 1 comes in a plain, abyss blue finish.
-Its design is straightforward and unpretentious, like any entry-level laptop should be.
+Its design is straightforward and unpretentious like any entry-level laptop should be.
 The lid only has a small logo of Lenovo on the top right corner as an embellishment.
 There’s no extra flair, which is expected for this type of laptop.

 To be honest, the build quality of this budget laptop isn’t too shabby.
 There is some chassis flex but it isn’t excessive.
-As a whole, it feels very solid, like many mid-range laptops, which is quite remarkable considering how low priced it actually is.
+As a whole, it feels very solid, like many mid-range laptops, which is quite remarkable considering how low-priced it actually is.

-The Lenovo IdeaPad 1 is compact and fits easily into a small bag, making it quite portable.
+Additionally, it is compact and fits easily into a small bag, making it quite portable.
 However, it’s not the lightest laptop around, weighing about the same as a 13-inch MacBook Pro (1.38 kg).
 This weight is manageable but not exactly lightweight.

-A nice feature for this budget laptop is that the screen can pivot nearly 180 degrees, adding some flexibility for different uses, like using it while lying on the couch.
+A nice feature of this budget laptop is that the screen can pivot nearly 180 degrees, adding some flexibility for different uses, like using it while lying on the couch.
 However, this means you can’t open the laptop with one hand because the hinge is too strong.

 Ryzen 3 7320U does well in everyday tasks such as Microsoft Word usage, Excel spreadsheets, and browsing the web.
-The best part about these programs is that they open fast and function smoothly, even if there are multiple tabs opened in Chrome or other similar engines.
-It has 8GB of RAM and 1TB of storage, which suits all these purposes but may struggle with other demanding duties depending on what you do with your laptop more often.
+The best part about these programs is that they open fast and function smoothly, even if there are multiple tabs open in Chrome or other similar engines.
+It has 8GB of RAM and 1TB of storage, which suits all these purposes, but may struggle with other demanding duties depending on what you do with your laptop more often.

 One thing I like is the variety of ports it offers, including USB, HDMI, and a card reader.
 However, it would have been nice if the USB-C port could also charge the laptop.
 Instead, it uses a standard pin charger, which is a bit old-fashioned but easy to replace if needed.